Employee 1 | Lineman

 Employee 2 | Diesel mechanic

-Years at Michels: 6
+Years at Michels: 7

 Education/Certification: Associate Degree

-What do you do on a day-to-day basis at your job?
+What do you do on a day-to-day basis?

-Diagnose, adjust, repair, or overhaul buses, heavy trucks, and construction equipment
+Diagnose, adjust, repair, or overhaul buses, heavy trucks, and construction equipment.

-Maintain and repair any type of diesel engines and heavy-duty fuel systems
+Maintain and repair any type of diesel engines and heavy-duty fuel systems.

 How did you arrive at your current position?
 What was your professional or career path?

 Cars, trucks, etc. were always on my radar.
 I was always tinkering with them and seemed to have a knack for fixing them.
-It was only natural that I ended up pursing a career as a mechanic.
+It was only natural that I ended up pursuing a career as a mechanic.

 What is the best part about your job?